Onurtag/DupliBackupX/README.md

 When they are no longer needed, you can just delete the destination folder to quickly get rid of everything.
 ___
-For configuration, you can either use inline Backup Config or just import a duplicati .json file.
+For configuration, you can either use the inline Backup Config or just import a duplicati .json file.

 ⭐ You can import a json file using the commandline argument --jsonfile.
 For example: